- CAS No.: CAS 8007-69-0

 Extraction: It is extracted by the cold expression of almond seed.

 The therapeutic properties includes laxative, diuretic, aphrodisiac, demulcent, nutritious, aphrodisiac, lithontripic, emollient.
 It also helps in strengthening and sense enhancing.
 Sweet almond oil is used as a moisturizer and as a carrier oil in aromatherapy.
 It is an effective emollient, softening & smoothing the skin.
 It is one of the most commonly used carrier oils because it does not leave a greasy residue.
 It is obtained from the dried kernel of the almond tree.
 The oil from the almond nut is rich in vitamin A and a superb natural moisturiser.
-It is very beneficial for dry and mature skin, providing necessary moisture.
+Almond oil is very beneficial for dry and mature skin, providing necessary moisture.

 Cosmetics and Toiletries:

 Almond is most often eaten on its own, raw or toasted, it is used in some dishes.
 It is often sprinkled over desserts, particularly sundaes and other ice cream based dishes.
-It is used in making a special kind of dish called baklava and nougat.
+Almond oil is used in making a special kind of dish called baklava and nougat.
 Almond is used in making butter and is preferred for its less salty taste.

 Almonds can be processed into a milk substitute simply called almond milk.
 The nut's soft texture, mild flavour and light colouring (when skinned) make for an efficient analog to dairy and a soy-free choice.
 Raw, blanched and lightly toasted almonds all work well for different production techniques and is relished well.

 The almond itself contains practically no starch and may therefore be made into flour for cakes and biscuits for patients suffering from diabetes mellitus or any other form of glycosuria.
-Almond extract is also a popular substitute for vanilla extract among people with diabetes.
+Almond is also a popular substitute for vanilla extract among people with diabetes.